Reactivation-Limited/sysv-semaphore/README.md

 # OSiX

-Some unix IPC primitives for nodejs I have found useful in my private personal projects.
+Some unix IPC primitives for nodejs I have found useful in my private personal projects - `flock` and SystemV semaphores.

+** Alpha version, still in development **

+TODO: Linux/Uinx builds

 ## Why use this lib?